Table of Contents

 It is adapted to an energy type of architectural treatment and is used mainly for interior finishes.

 a.
 They are usually made of either compressed cane or wood fibre or mineral wool.

 b.
-They are pre-finished at the factory and can be painted or coloured to give desirable decorative appearance and light reflection characteristics.
+They are pre-finished at the factory and can be painted or coloured to give the desired decorative appearance and light reflection characteristics.

 c.
 They can be made in different sizes and shapes to suit the requirements.

 d.
-The acoustical tiles are, however, relatively costly than other absorbent materials.
+The acoustical tiles are, however, relatively more costly than other absorbent materials.

 e.
 Pre-fabricated boards may be of unperforated or perforated type.

-Acoustic tiles are most suitable for rooms in which small area is available for acoustical treatment.
+Acoustic tiles are most suitable for rooms in which a small area is available for acoustical treatment.

 Some of the common types of boards and tiles made of a material other than mineral fibre are: